 Kendra and Lord are grateful for the clinical researchers, donors and families affected by sickle cell disease who contributed to the pediatric science enabling their daughter’s cure.

 “We’re so happy and blessed that Reign was able to give her this gift of a new life,” Kendra said.
 “We feel it’s important that we do our best to also serve as a testimony to let other Black families know that this is a viable option for them.”

-Since 1992, our Pediatric Stem Cell Transplant Program, has performed more than 1,000 stem cell transplants, making it one of the nation's largest pediatric programs of its kind.
-It is a part of the Center for Cancer and Blood Disorders, which is ranked 15th in the nation by U.S. News & World Report for pediatric oncology; the program is also a part of the Siragusa Transplantation Center.
+Since 1992, our Pediatric Stem Cell Transplant Program, part of the Center for Cancer & Blood Disorders and Siragusa Transplantation Center, has performed more than 1,000 stem cell transplants, making it one of the nation's largest pediatric programs of its kind.
 As the first freestanding pediatric program to earn accreditation from the Foundation for the Accreditation of Cellular Therapy, the program is recognized for its quality, outcomes, multidisciplinary approach to care, research and laboratory expertise.
 We offer several comprehensive, multidisciplinary specialty clinics, including chronic graft vs. host disease, immune deficiency, long term follow-up and bone marrow failure.